handsontable/handsontable/docs/9.0/guides/formulas/hyperformula-integration.md

 To use HyperFormula independently from Handsontable, you need a license key dedicated to HyperFormula.
 For details, [contact our Sales Team](https://handsontable.com/get-a-quote).
 :::

-If you want to use HyperFormula independently from Handsontable, you need to use a license key dedicated to HyperFormula only.
-Please contact our Sales Team to learn more.

 ## Overview

 The _Formulas_ plugin provides you an extensive calculation capabilities based on formulas using the spreadsheet notation.
 Under the hood, it uses an engine called [HyperFormula](https://handsontable.github.io/hyperformula/) created by the Handsontable team as an independent library to help developers build complex data management apps.